Academic Policies and Procedures

 If an incomplete is received, all course work must be submitted by the date specified by the instructor (not to exceed 90 days past the course due date ).
 A grade of failure may be issued if the work is not submitted.
 No student will be permitted to begin courses in a new semester if carrying more than two incomplete courses.
 Note: A $30 fee will be charged to the student’s account for every grade change even if the instructor has approved an extension for completing the work.
 Any exception tocharging the fee will be made by the registrar.

 When failing a required course (or earning a D in an admission prerequisite course where a C is required), the student may petition the academic dean for approval to repeat the course.

-Official transcripts are issued only upon written authorization by the student.
-The Registrar’s Office must be notified at least one week in advance if the transcript is to be issued by a given date (fee: $4).
+Official transcripts are issued only upon written authorization by the student and mailed to the designated recipient.
+Unofficial transcripts may be faxed, but no transcript (official or unofficial) will be e-mailed.
+The Registrar’s Office must be notified at least one week in advance if the transcript is to be issued by a given date (fee: $ 5 for official and unofficial transcript).
 Each student receives a complimentary transcript upon graduating.
 No transcript will be issued for any student indebted to the seminary.

 Graduation requirements include the following:

 - Satisfactorily complete all degree program requirements, including any prerequisite requirements and incomplete course work by established deadline(s).
 (See Academic Program for exact requirements.)